SSE

 Tuition fees

-GO LSE students are not required to pay any tuition fees to SSE to participate in the exchange.
-Instead, you will continue to pay tuition fees directly to LSE.
-Your tuition fee while studying abroad is significantly reduced as compared to when you are on campus.
-For further information, please visit our fees and funding webpage
+GO LSE students are not required to pay any tuition fees to the host institution in order to participate in the exchange programme.
+Students will continue to pay tuition fees directly to LSE.
+For further information, please visit the fees and funding webpage.

 Living costs

 The estimated cost of living in Stockholm is between 8,720 and 10,720 Swedish Krona (or between £730 and £900) per month.
-This will cover your housing, meals, books, and personal costs, but travel expenses are not accounted for.
+This will cover your housing, meals, books, and personal costs, excluding travel.

 Visit the exchange student webpage for more information.